 Led by: Red Earth

-Groups have to opportunity at either the beginning or end of their immersion to visit the Cultural.
-Here you can learn about Anangu culture and the park’s natural environment through exhibits and free presentations.
+Groups have to opportunity at either the beginning or end of their immersion to visit the Cultural Centre.
+Here you can learn about the foundations of Anangu culture, desert life and the park’s natural environment through exhibits and free presentations.
 There are also displays, a visitor information desk, Aboriginal art galleries and several community-owned shops and facilities.
 Displays in the Nintiringkupai Information Room cover oral histories, Pitjantjatjara language, joint management activities, traditional burning and information about the park’s plants and animals.
-You’ll also learn about our natural environment and how Uluru was formed.
+You’ll also learn about the natural environment and how Uluru was formed.

 Led by: Red Earth